 It’s easy to make your own oven-dried tomatoes!
-These tomatoes bring a ton of flavor to your recipes.
+These tomatoes are tangy and delicious, and will bring a ton of flavor to your recipes.

-Either way, we had lots of cherry tomatoes, and I decided that I wanted to try drying them in the oven.
-I had heard that the flavor was the same as if you were to dry the tomatoes in the sun, and since I don’t have a safe way to do that, into the oven they went!
+One summer, we had lots of cherry tomatoes, and I decided that I wanted to try drying them in the oven.
+I had heard that the flavor was the same as if you were to dry them in the sun, and since I don’t have a safe way to do that, into the oven they went!

-Once they’re dried, you just store them in the fridge – either dry in a plastic bag, or with some olive oil in a sealed container.
+- When they’re wrinkly and dried, you just store them in the fridge – either dry in a plastic bag, or with some olive oil in a sealed container.

-- If you store them in the refrigerator or freezer in a sealed plastic bag, these should keep for about six months.
+- If you store dried tomatoes in the refrigerator or freezer in a sealed plastic bag, these should keep for about six months.

 - If you store them in a jar with oil, these should be consumed within two weeks.

 - For safety reasons, my recommendation is to store them dry in plastic bags, and then just add them to oil right before you want to use them.